 If you’re wondering how to say coffee in Lisbon, the Portuguese translation for coffee is café.

 For centuries, Lisbon locals convened at neighborhood cafes to sip darkly roasted cups of espresso with friends at all times of day from morning to night.
-Many Lisbonites still follow this practice today, often combining their coffee with an über-popular Portuguese egg tart known as Pastel de Nata and spirited conversation.
+Many Lisbonites still follow this practice today, often combining their coffee with the über-popular Portuguese egg tart known as Pastel de Nata and spirited conversation.

 Read our Lisbon Pastel de Nata guide.